leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ```
 Once the installation is completed, sign off and then sign back to your instance to refresh the database of applications.

->[!NOTE]
->Make sure pairtools is wokring in the DovetailHiChIP conda environment
+Make sure pairtools is wokring in the DovetailHiChIP conda environment

 ```
 pairtools --version
 ```
+>[!NOTE]

-If error messages appear try to install pairtools from source, this should remove the old pairtools and reinstall it
+>If error messages appear try to install pairtools from source, this should remove the old pairtools and reinstall it

+Install pairtools from source

 ```
 git clone https://github.com/pen2c/pairtools.git